This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Malacca Light.
 In the middle of the mouth of the Malacca River, this simple light sits on two round columns, a small base, a slender round metal column and the cup shaped light.

 Malacca Straits Mosque.
 Built on pilings over the water, this large mosque has a single square tapering minaret and a huge dome with a black/white geometric design.
-A large group from the hostel went here to see sunset.
+A large group from the hostel went there to see the sunset.

 I lost my phone – returned to the mosque twice the next day, checked the stores I was in and contacted the taxi driver we drove home from the mosque, so bought a new Oppo phone ($400 + SIM).